 Application FAQs page

-UNDEF accepts on-line proposals during an annual window from 15 November to 31 December.
+UNDEF accepts on-line proposals during an annual window, which opens mid-November.
 Those who plan to apply are strongly encouraged to visit the UNDEF website as soon as possible to familiarize themselves with what is required.

 The following institutions are eligible for UNDEF grant funding: